11ume/kable/docs/getting_started.md

 <br>

 * The main objective of **Kable** is to facilitate the service discovery process.
+* Kable is designed to not emit exceptions when it is in operation, they can only occur on very important occasions.
 * Instead of each service having to register, deregister and update your status in a central system, each service has is responsible for carrying out this work separately **with a low cost**, it may seem unattractive in a first impression but, **what benefits have it?**
   * Is highly fault tolerant, by his decentralized nature.
   * Don't require install nothing outside of **Node.js** ecosystem.